Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

 Apart from solving ambiguity and code clarity problems, a big advantage of these keywords is that they look exactly like function templates - new casts can be added with the same syntax.
 Some already exist:

 - C++20 :cch:`std::bit_cast` - obtains value of type :cch:`T` by reinterpreting object representation.
-This could be thought as a short form of specific usage of :cch:`reinterpret_cast` but the bit cast guuarantees no *aliasing* violations while the keyword alone does not.
+This could be thought as a short form of specific usage of :cch:`reinterpret_cast` but the bit cast guarantees no *aliasing* violations while the keyword alone does not.
 It's also :cch:`constexpr`.
 - :cch:`boost::lexical_cast` (string to number and number to string)
 - :cch:`boost::numeric_cast` (number to number)